 IALA Bulletin, the house magazine which appears twice per year.

-Related Organizations
+Related Organisations

-IALA works in close cooperation with the International Maritime Organization (IMO) and the International Hydrographic Organization (IHO) and has cooperation agreements with a number of other international maritime organizations.
+IALA works in close cooperation with the International Maritime Organization (IMO) and the International Hydrographic Organization (IHO) and has cooperation agreements with a number of other international maritime organisations.